Splunk App & Technology Add-On [Current Version]

 - Go to Settings->Data inputs.

-- Fill the configuration details (see Table below for more details).
+- Fill in the configuration details (see Table below for more details).

-- Select enable data collection to start ingestion of data from enclaves in TruSTARNo indicators or reports will be ingested into Splunk if enable data collection is unselected
+- Select "Enable Data Collection" to begin ingesting data from the TruSTAR enclaves specified in the "Enclave IDs" box.No indicators or reports will be ingested into Splunk if "Enable Data Collection" is not selected.

 Rest Input Name

 The name of rest modular input.
-This must be unique for each Modular Input
+This can be any name you like, but each Modular Input's name must be unique.

 URL to Connect